KurdishXeLaTeX/Support/README.md

 # Support
-Confiurations, files and fonts for the Kurdish language
+Configurations, files and fonts for the Kurdish language